-- 17.1 We are committed to promoting high levels of health and wellbeing and recognise the importance of identifying and reducing workplace stressors through risk assessment. - 17.2 Although stress can be a significant concern, we can only provide help and support when aware of any employee suffering stress problems. - 17.3 Employees are told at induction and routine briefings to report any such problems or concerns about themselves or others so that appropriate help can be provided.
-Any employee reporting a concern will be treated with respect, and care will be taken to investigate the issues, approach the relevant person sympathetically and to develop a practical and realistic solution for immediate and longer term needs in accordance with the HSE guidelines for managing stress. - 17.4 A confidential Employee Assistance Programme is provided to all staff.
+- 17.1 The Trust is committed to promoting high levels of health and wellbeing and recognise the importance of identifying and reducing workplace stressors through risk assessment. - 17.2 Although stress can be a significant concern, the Trust can only provide help and support when aware of any employee suffering stress problems. - 17.3 Employees are informed during their induction and through routine briefings about the importance of reporting any problems or concerns about themselves or others so that appropriate help can be provided. - 17.4 Any employee reporting a concern will be treated with respect, and care will be taken to investigate the issues, approach the relevant person sympathetically and to develop a practical and realistic solution for immediate and longer term needs in accordance with the HSE guidelines for managing stress. - 17.4 A confidential Employee Assistance Programme is provided to all staff.